lvbfront/pgai-updated-files/README.md

 Step 3: Build a Custom pg_ai Docker Image

-Step 4: Update Docker Compose Configuration

-Step 5: Define the PostgreSQL ai.fastapi_hf_embed Function
+Step 4: Define the PostgreSQL  Functions

-Step 6: Create the pg_ai Vectorizer
+Step 5: Create the pg_ai Vectorizer

-Step 7: Usage and Verification
+Step 6: Usage and Verification

 Prerequisites
 Before you begin, ensure you have: